-Use the Surround Master bus control in the Mixer window to adjust the individual levels of the 5.1 channels.
-The faders in the track bus control can function as trim controls that adjust the overall level of each channel, or you can automate the master volume of the Surround Master bus (individual channel levels cannot be automated).
+Use the Master bus control in the Mixing Console window to adjust the individual levels of the 5.1 channels.
+The faders in the track bus control can function as trim controls that adjust the overall level of each channel, or you can automate the master volume of the Master bus (individual channel levels cannot be automated).

-Deselect the Automation Settings button ( i) in the bus control or bus track if you want to adjust trim levels.
+Click the Automation Settings button (●) in the bus control or bus track and verify Show Automation Controls is not selected if you want to adjust trim levels, or select Show Automation Controls if you want to adjust volume automation.